karlmacas29/vue-with-laravel12/README.md

         });
     }

-# after that you will run this code for changes in database
+# After that you will run this code for changes in database
 - php artisan migrate

-# add plugin for vue inside laravel is same as you add package in vue example is toastification
+# Add plugin for vue inside laravel is same as you add package in vue example is toastification
 npm install --save vue-toastification@next

-# create api Laravel and vue
+# Create api Laravel and vue
 - php artisan install:api

-# go to app/Models/User.php add HasApiTokens like this structure
+# Go to app/Models/User.php add HasApiTokens like this structure

  use HasFactory, Notifiable , HasApiTokens;